LinguistDeveloper/clarive/docs/en/rules/palette/fieldlets/ci-combo.markdown

 ---
-title: List CI
+title: CI combo
 index: 400
-icon: grid
+icon: combo_box
 ---

 Allows to introduce a combo box with the projects in the form.